RESTBench/requirements/README.md

 Creating the tables, seeding data, queries etc. all must be as agnostic as possible.

+Check [this file](https://github.com/RESTBench/requirements/blob/models-relationships/MODELS.md) for more information regarding the structure for the tables.

 # Endpoints
 A list of some basic endpoints that must be implemented: